Outburn-IL/foob-docs/about.md

 InterSystems IRIS provides high-performing and secured data storage for each type of medical message and document.
 Finally, true medical data interoperability is provided by the IRIS standard library.

-**FUME** - "FHIR Utilized Mapping Engine" is an FHIR conversion and transformation engine that enables data analysts to express FHIR-related data conversions in an easy, compact, and expressive syntax.
+**Outburn FUME** - "FHIR Utilized Mapping Engine" is an FHIR conversion and transformation engine that enables data analysts to express FHIR-related data conversions in an easy, compact, and expressive syntax.
 FUME allows you to focus on what you want to achieve rather than the technical details of how you will achieve it - so you can get quality outcomes in a fraction of the time it takes with other tools, and most importantly - without requiring any programming knowledge or experience.